How to spend 1 day in Madrid and what to see in Madrid in 24 hours

 This one day Madrid itinerary includes all the must-dos and must-visit places in one day in Madrid.
 If you stay longer than only 1 day in Madrid, I strongly recommend having a look at some less known attractions in Madrid or all the museums to visit in Madrid.

 Madrid has a continental climate, which means that summers (June-September) are extremely hot and winters (November-February) can be really cold.
 Spring and autumn are the best months to visit Madrid.
-Please dress accordingly and bring enough water in summer.
+Please dress accordingly and bring enough water in the summer.

 Are you still looking where to stay in Madrid?
 This guide gives you the best neighborhoods to stay in Madrid.

 How to get there